fbpx

 No programs available at this time, check back soon!

-This class is for those adults who have never sailed and have always wanted to learn in a friendly and fun environment on the waterfront of beautiful Mystic Seaport Museum.
-Participants will be introduced to the theory of sailing (why and how a boat sails), basic sailing and gear terminology, rigging and de-rigging a sailboat, personal safety, knots, safety on the dock and on the water, points of sail, small boat handling, and basic rules of the road.
-This class is taught on Dyer Dhows.
+This class is for adults who have never sailed.
+Students will learn in a friendly and fun environment on the beautiful Mystic Seaport Museum waterfront.
+Participants will be introduced to the theory of sailing (why and how a boat sails), basic sailing and gear terminology, rigging and de-rigging a sailboat, equipment stowage and care, personal safety, knots, safety on the dock and on the water, points of sail, small boat handling, and basic rules of the “road.”

 CIT Handbook 2024